esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 files as there where separate files in the bundle.

 But currently this seems to work only with Chrome.
 In others you get just a huge bundle of Javascript.
-Source maps are coming to Firefox, but wouldn't put my hopes up too much up for IE...
+Source maps are coming to Firefox but I wouldn't put my hopes up for IE...

 ### Using libraries with globals